nolte/k8s-home-lab/src/applications/vault/README.md

 ### Initial

-For the Initial deployment you must generate the Root Token an some useal keys.
+For the Initial deployment you must generate the Root Token an some unseal keys.

 <!--vault-init-start-->